Homemade Baby Rice Cereal

 - 1 cup brown rice (I prefer organic short grain)

 - 2 cups water

-- 1-2 cups liquid for blending (water, breast milk or formula)
+- 1-2 cups liquid for blending (water, fresh breast milk or formula)

-Remove the saucepan from the heat and let rest for 10 minutes, covered.
-If using breast milk or formula for blending, I would remove the lid and let the rice cool for 15 mintues.
+Let Rest: Remove the saucepan from the heat and let rest for 10 minutes, covered.
+If using fresh breast milk or formula for blending, I would remove the lid and let the rice cool for 15 minutes.

-Place the rice into a blender or food processor and add 1/2 cup of liquid of choice.
-Blend for 1-2 minutes on medium-high speed until completely smooth and creamy, adding in the additional liquid, if needed, until you have your desired consistency.
+Blend: Place the rice into a blender or food processor and add 1/2 cup of liquid of choice.
+Blend for 1-2 minutes on medium-high speed until completely smooth and creamy, adding in the additional liquid in 1/4 cup increments, if needed, until you have your desired consistency.